Ok, so here it goes.

 It’s officially 2021 and we live in a world that has created such specifically curated and idealized views about what it means to be an entrepreneur, to be a good mother, to be a present friend, to be successful… shit TO JUST BE, that it’s hard to know what’s real, and what it really takes to accomplish our goals.

 A little background about me, I had my son, solo-dolo at eighteen and have raised him on my own ever since (Child support?
 WTF is that??).
 I created a semi-successful sports and hip-hop magazine at the age of 22, but ultimately chose to let it fold (for various reasons I’m sure we’ll explore at a later date) and relied on Corporate America for my livelihood until the end of 2018.
 During that time, I never had benefits or received government assistance (save for a combined total of maybe eight to ten months), and until 2015, had never cracked the 40k a year mark.
 I worked multiple jobs, had cars repossessed, broke leases and lived in a hotel for a few months, more than once (and in more than one state).
-Oh, and I still have shitty credit.
+Oh, I still have shitty credit.

 In November 2018, I became a freelancer when the start-up I was working for chose to close its doors two days before Thanksgiving.
-At that point, I felt I had reached a point in my existence (I won’t even call it a career or life, because I’m still figuring out what I want to be when I grow up and how to truly LIVE) where I was allowing others (whether it was my bosses, family, friends, society, past failures, etc.) to have waaaaay too much control over my day-to-day life, my finances, my ability to earn more, my happiness and my future.
+I felt I had reached a point in my existence (I won’t even call it a career or life, because I’m still figuring out what I want to be when I grow up and how to truly LIVE) where I was allowing others (whether it was my bosses, family, friends, society, past failures, etc.) to have waaaaay too much control over my day-to-day life, my finances, my ability to earn more, my happiness and my future.
 It was at that point that I decided to stop letting the limitations of others dictate my success and ultimately, happiness.
 Flash forward 2.25 years and I’m still self-employed and solely responsible for my own successes and failures.

 - We hide and shy away from our perceived failures, flaws and shortcomings and rarely make them known to anyone but ourselves.
 Why?
 In short, society typically treats vulnerability as weakness.